Parent and Carers Handbook

 Original Packaging

-Delivery of Medication
+Delivery of medication

 Medication should be delivered directly to a member of staff or a taxi escort.
-This is to ensure safety for all students.
+This is to ensure safety for all our students.

-Storage and Administration
+Storage and administration

 Reminders for out of date or need for medication

-Please remember to send in more medication when it is due to run out, our school nurses will send out reminders on Arbor this is the protocol they will be following
+Please remember to send in more medication when it is due to run out.
+Our school nurses will send out reminders on Arbor this is the protocol they will be following

 Effective communication is key.
-Please ensure we have your most up-to-date contact details (such as phone numbers and email addresses).
+Please ensure that we have your most up-to-date contact details (such as phone numbers and email addresses).
 If your child’s living arrangements change—whether they’re staying with grandparents or family friends—please inform us, so we know who to contact in case of any emergencies or important matters.

 How to Reach Us